Jesse1211/Journey/MLs/fundamentals.md

 - Better gradient flow
 	- allow deep stacking (dozens/hundreds of layers) without killing gradients.
 ### Others
+> Margin - how confidently to separate classes
+- the distance from the points to decision boundary
+- large margin -> more robust classifier -> better generalization

 > MLX array/matrix APIs
 - 运算框架, 类似 NumPy